 MBA 200.
 Managerial Economics (3).
 Prerequisites: finite mathematics, admission to graduate business program or permission of director.
-Logic and methods of economic analysis for business decisions.
-Production, cost, supply; buyer behavior, consumer demand, derived demand; forecasting; market structure, pricing, negotiation; government regulation; risk, uncertainty, macroeconomic concepts.
-Lecture.
+Logic and method of economic analysis for business decisions.
+Production, cost, supply; buyer behavior, consumer demand, derived demand,; forecasting; market structure, pricing, negotiation; government regulation; risk, uncertainty, macroeconomic concepts.

 MBA 201.
 Accounting and Information Systems (3).
-Prerequisites: electronic spreadsheet literacy, and either admission to graduate program in business or permission of director.
+Prerequisites: electronic spreadsheet literacy, and either admission or permission of director.
 Concepts and terminology of financial and managerial accounting and information systems.
 Transaction processing systems and planning and control systems integrated with data capture, data classification, information storage and organization, information access and display/reporting.
-Lecture.

 MBA 203.
 Methods of Decision Sciences (3).
-Prerequisites: linear functions, familiarity with PC-based micro computing and spreadsheets, and either admission to the graduate business program or permission of director.
+Prerequisites: linear functions, familiarity with PC-based microcomputing and spreadsheets, and either admission to the graduate business program or permission of director.
 Statistical concepts, inferential statistical methods, management science techniques.
-Descriptive statistics; discrete random variables; expected value decision theory; continuous distributions; sampling distributions; estimation; hypothesis testing; analysis of variance; linear regression and correlation; chi-square tests; time series analysis and forecasting; simulation.
-Lecture.
+Descriptive statistics; discrete random variables; expected value decision theory; continuous distributions; sampling distributions; estimation; hypothesis testing; analysis of variance; linear regression and correlation; chi-square tests; time series analsys and forecasting; simulation.
+(2 seminar, 2 lab hours)

 MBA 205.
 Production and Operations Management (3).
 Prerequisites: MBA 203 or concurrently, admission to the program or permission of director.
-Production and operations systems; product development; process selection; facility location and design; transportation management; method analysis; job design; work measurement; planning and control; project management; inventory control; just-in-time philosophy; total quality management.
-Lecture.
+Production and operations systems; product development; process selection; facility location and design; transportation management; method analysis; job design; work measurement; planning and control; project management; inventory control; just-in time philosophy; total quality management.

 Group II—Core (MBA 210-215)

 Group II courses develop the key managerial and professional skills expected of an MBA candidate.
-(Click on course for catalog description).
 All Group II courses are required.

 MBA 210.
 Leadership and Organizational Behavior (3) (Required).
 A seminar that examines management functions and behavioral processes as they relate to complex problems in today's dynamic organizations.
 Special emphasis on leadership, organizational change, and motivational issues.
 Lectures, discussions, case studies, and experiential exercises.

 MBA 211.
 Management Information Systems (3) (Required).
-Prerequisites: MBA 200 and 201.
+Prerequisites: MBA 200 and MBA 201.
 Management and technical aspects of computer-based information systems.
 Emphasis is on issues for non-IS managers in the areas of inter- and intra-organizational systems; system development, acquisition, and implementation; software, hardware, and data resource management and control.
-(Lectures, discussions, case studies, and experiential exercises.

 MBA 212.
 Financial Management (3) (Required).
-Prerequisites: MBA 200, 201, and 203.
-Theories, concepts, and techniques in financial management; financial analysis, planning, forecasting, and working capital; risk and return analysis, valuation models, cost of capital and capital budgeting; capital structure, dividend policy and long-term financing.
+Prerequisites: MBA 200, MBA 201, and MBA 203.
+Theories, concepts, and techniques in financial management; financial analysis, planning, forecasting, and working capital; risk and return analysis, valuation models, cost of capital budgeting; capital structure, dividend policy and long-term financing.
 Special contemporary topics in financial management.
-Lectures, discussions, case studies, and experiential exercises.

 MBA 213.
 Managerial Accounting (3) (Required).
-Prerequisites: MBA 200 and 201.
+Prerequisites: Prerequisites: MBA 200 and MBA 201.
 In-depth consideration of several topical areas in accounting analysis related to both profit and not-for-profit organizations, with emphasis on currently controversial issues.
 Analysis includes budgetary planning, cost analysis, internal control and case studies.
-Lectures, discussions, case studies, and experiential exercises.

 MBA 214.
 Marketing Management (3) (Required).
-Prerequisites: MBA 200-204; 203 or concurrently.
+Prerequisites: MBA 200, MBA 201, MBA 204; MBA 203 or concurrently.
 Analysis of the concept of marketing, the marketing strategy development process at strategic business unit level, and segmentation and positioning strategies.
 The development of product, price, promotion, and distribution strategies.
-Examination of product, price, promotion, sales, and distribution management topics and issues through case analysis.
-Lectures, discussions, case studies, and experiential exercises.
+Examination of product, price, promotion,sales, and distribution management topics and issues through case analysis.

 MBA 215.
 Regulatory and Ethical Environment of Business (3) (Requirements).
-Prerequisites: MBA 210-214 or concurrently.
-Relationships among personal ethics, corporate social responsibility, and regulatory policy on business decision-making.
+Prerequisites: MBA 210, MBA 211, MBA 212, MBA 213, MBA 214 or concurrently.
+Relationships among personal ethics, corporate social responsibility, and regulatory policy on business decision making.
 Evaluation of business decisions, corporate goals, and regulatory statutes and process in terms of their ethical quality and adherence to sound policy.
-Lectures, discussions, case studies, and experiential exercises.

 Group III courses allow the student to integrate the knowledge from Groups I and II and specialize in specific subject areas.
-Students will select three courses based on one of the following options: Agribusiness, Entrepreneurship, Finance, General Management, Human Resource Management, International Business, Finance, Management Information Systems or Marketing.
-Please review MBA Flow Chart for elective selection.
+Students will select four courses.

 MBA 232.
 Seminar in Investments and Portfolio Management (3)

-Advancement analysis of equity and fixed-income securities and mutual funds; operation of financial markets and investment environments; contemporary theories and techniques of security selection and management available to the institutional portfolio manager; and portfolio performance evaluations.
-Lectures and cases
+Advancement analysis of equity and fixed income securities and mutual funds; operation of financial markets and investment environments; contemporary theories and techniques of security selection and management available to the institutional portfolio manager; and portfolio performance evaluations.
+Lecture and cases

 MBA 240.
 Managing Human Capital - Applications of